 Click here for a flyer explaining the reasons for cancelling and some local recycling options for soft and garden/nursery plastics!

-While JCRP hopes to resume the Plastic Round-Up event if and when market conditions improve, there is no way to determine when that might happen, and in the meantime, those materials are still not acceptable in curbside recyclable collection programs.
+While JCRP does not see the plastic round-up resuming. remember that those materials are still not acceptable in curbside recyclable collection programs.
 Click here for a flyer showing some local recycling opportunities for soft and garden plastics!